-Greek Oregano is a perennial herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
-The fragrant round green leaves which emerge chartreuse in spring are usually harvested from late spring to early summer.
-The leaves have a pleasant taste and a distinctive fragrance.
+Oregano is a perennial herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+The fragrant round green leaves are usually harvested from late spring to mid summer.
+The leaves have a pungent taste and a distinctive fragrance.